 His research interests lie in the field of molecular and environmental epidemiology and environmental justice.
 He is interested in investigating the joint effects of multiple factors using multi-disciplinary and ‘omic’ approaches.
-He is currently researching the impact of the ‘early life exposome’ on child development and is involved in two collaborative European projects EXPOsOMICS (www.exposomicsproject.eu) and LIFEPATH (www.lifepathproject.eu).
+As a Future Leaders Fellow, funded by UK Research and Innovation, he is developing novel biomarkers of development and ageing across multiple populations.
+The work may shed light on common pathological mechanisms underlying multiple non-communicable diseases.
+He is also currently involved in two EU funded projects: STOP (Science and Technology in Child Obesity Policy, http://www.stopchildobesity.eu) and Lifepath (https://www.lifepathproject.eu/).

 et al., 2020, Determinants of accelerated metabolomic and epigenetic ageing in a UK cohort, Aging Cell, ISSN:1474-9718